 skip to Main Content

 I was excited to get an invitation from the career counselor at my daughter’s school.
-The objective was to help my daughter to decide the career stream in class XI.
+The objective was to help my daughter to decide on the career stream in class XI.

+Based on the data and our discussion, the counsellor concluded that Vrinda should take Maths, Economics, History, Political-Science, and English as her main subjects with psychology as a sixth subject.
 Painting and dancing, she could pursue at home as a hobby.
-The possible prospects would be teaching, mass communication, journalism, and civil services exams.
+The possible career prospects would be teaching, mass communication, journalism, and civil services exams.
 We happily returned home.
 For the next two days, I kept thinking about it.

 I was still confused.
 The joy of dancing was the only thing I remembered since childhood.
 But I had no courage to talk about it in my big joint family.
 It was an alien concept.
 I took up a computer-related job that made my grandparents feel proud; at least someone was happy.

 This time I was sure.
 I left my well-paid job and joined dance classes.
 My grandmother was so mad at me and called me a fool.
-She also influenced other members not to support me so that I should get back to the practical world of money.
+She also influenced other members not to support me so that I could get back to the practical world of money.

 I was flying in bliss after every dance class of Bharatanatyam by Sri.Justin McCarthy.
-That decision gave a new beginning to my life.
+That decision gave me a new beginning to my life.
 I followed my interest irrespective of outcome, money, and ambition.
 Life supported me in all possible ways, and the magical journey continued.

-I smiled.
 She continued, “I like Maths too”.

-She said, “I like that too”
+“I like that too,” She said.

 I said, “What about psychology”

-She continued, “All these years in school whenever I was stressed, angry and tired, I used to go to the art room and paint.
+She continued, “Whenever I felt stressed, angry or tired at school, I used to go to the art room and paint.
 It always refreshed me.
 Maths and other subjects are mentally satisfying.
 I will have painting as one of the main subjects.
 Our school has the best art facilities and it could be a scoring subject too.
+Dancing I will continue privately.
+Psychology can be taken in college if I remain interested.”

 This Post Has 6 Comments